Western Pacific Odyssey 2019

 Leader/s: Chris Collins and the rest of the ship’s expedition team

-£4829 sharing a twin with washbasin (lower and upper berths)
+£4829 sharing a triple with washbasin (lower and upper berths)

 £5449 sharing a twin with washbasin (lower berths)